Something to hoot about: Owl Banding in Lackawanna County

 NORTH ABINGTON TOWNSHIP, LACKAWANNA COUNTY (WBRE/WYOU) — More than 400 types of birds have been documented throughout the state of Pennsylvania.
 Every night there are hundreds, if not thousands, of owls migrating through the night sky while everyone is sleeping.

-The Northern Saw-whet Owl is Pennsylvania’s smallest owl and the Lackawanna State Forest banded them early Thursday morning.
+The Northern Saw-whet Owl is Pennsylvania’s smallest owl and folks in Lackawanna State Park banded them early Thursday morning.

 Dr. Rob Smith, a Biology Professor at the University of Scranton explains what banding an owl means.